Overview

 Buildings

-Since 2000, the majority of energy consumption in buildings can generally be attributed to residential buildings.
+Since 2000, residential buildings have consistently accounted for the largest share of energy consumption in the building sector.
+In 2023, they represented 51% of total building energy use, reflecting a slight majority.
 While the share for residential buildings remains on a stable level, the energy consumption of the service sectors followed an upward trend between 2010 and 2019 before decreasing again after 2019.
-Both shares are on a comparable level in 2022.
+Both shares are at a comparable level in 2023.

 Figure 6: Final energy consumption in buildings (with climatic corrections)